Watch The Big Deel

 2. Collecting the right job market data

 When looking at research to set salaries, it’s best to take a holistic approach to data analysis.
 Otherwise, you’ll risk basing your decisions on misleading information.
-Stephanie Tigor gives the following example during Deel’s Global Hiring Summit:
+Stephanie Tigor offered the following example during Deel’s Global Hiring Summit:

 Oftentimes, people conflate the cost of living with the cost of labor.
 For example, the cost of living in Zurich is about 13% higher than the cost of living in San Francisco.
 Folks see facts like these and think that means in designing their global compensation strategy, Zurich should be paid 113% of what San Francisco is.
 But the cost of living isn’t directly correlated one-to-one with the cost of labor.
 If we look at what people get paid in each region, we’ll see that Switzerland actually gets paid less than the San Francisco area.
 So, if we were to use the cost of living here to set compensation and hire in Zurich, we’d overpay by about 40%.